There are two sides to every conversation, and both are essential to the art of communication.

 If you’re approaching a railroad crossing around a blind curve, you can send a message with your car horn.
 But that’s not the most important part of your communication task.
 The communication that counts takes place when you stop, look and listen—a useful admonition for conversation, too.

-So, when it’s your turn to listen…
+When it’s your turn to listen…

 1. Do it with thought and care.